-“I have had guys bring three-piece suits yet tell me that their marketing is more the college slacker type.
-I’ve also had women only bring sexy dresses with plunging necklines only to tell me that their agent wants something that could help them land salesperson-type commercial auditions.
-Watch the characters you would play on TV or film and take note of their wardrobe as inspiration.
+“I have had guys bring three-piece suits yet tell me their marketing is more the college slacker type,” says Cartwright.
+“I’ve also had women only bring sexy dresses with plunging necklines, only to tell me that their agent wants something that could help them land salesperson-type commercial auditions.
+Watch the characters you would play on TV or film, and take note of their wardrobe as inspiration.”

-Don’t just bring multiple color variations of the same shirt to your headshot session.
-For each wardrobe change that you do, bring two or three options.
-Each wardrobe change should tell a different story, otherwise, you have wasted your money on multiple shots that look the same except for the color of your shirt.”
+Bring a variety of style options to your session—and not just the same shirt in a different color.
+“For each wardrobe change that you do, bring two or three options,” says Cartwright.
+“Each wardrobe change should tell a different story, otherwise, you’ll have multiple shots that look the same except for the color of your shirt.”

 Remember that your photographer is always there to help you.
 “Your photographer will collaborate on looking at what you brought, deciding what is most complementary, and what best satisfies your marketing,” says Cartwright.